This part of the website provides guidance to parliamentarians about the parliamentary work expenses framework starting 1 January 2018.

 As part of the PBR Act 2017, parliamentarians must meet a set of obligations in their use of public resources.

-The introduction of a principles-based approach, and the establishment of a new legal framework to govern the use of public resources for parliamentary business are key components of reforms to parliamentarians' work and travel expenses.
+The introduction of a principles-based approach, and the establishment of a legal framework to govern the use of public resources for parliamentary business are key components of reforms to parliamentarians' work and travel expenses.
 From 1 January 2018, parliamentarians must ensure that expenditure accessed for parliamentary business is consistent with the obligations outlined in the table below.

 |Obligation||From 1 January 2018|